provectus/internship/dataeng/README.md

 The solution should work in docker-compose.
 As base template can be taken [docker-compose](./01-docker-compose/docker-compose.yml) file.

+**As a solution, you should implement one of the levels.
+You don't need to implement all of them, just choose the one you can solve.**
 ## Coding Tasks for Data Engineers
 The following tasks cover different sections to check candidate's basic knowledge in SQL, Algorithms and Linux shell.